GuttmanLab/chipdip-pipeline/README.md

 <!-- TODO: figures of expected sequences -->

 ## Pipeline

+The pipeline relies on scripts written in Java, Bash, Python.
+This pipeline has been validated using Java version 8.0.322 (`openjdk version "1.8.0_322"`) and Bash version 4.2.46.
+Versions of Python are specified in conda environments described in `envs/`, along with other third-party programs and packages that this pipeline depends on.

 1. Split FASTQ files into chunks for parallel processing
 2. Adaptor trimming (Trim Galore!)